 love felt like?

-who've become adept at getting rid of difficult or dangerous emotions
+who've become adept at ridding themselves of difficult or dangerous

-since they were very young, have no inner compass to guide their
+emotions since they were very young, have no inner compass to

-cannot function properly and alert them to impending harm or danger,
+intuition) cannot function properly and alert them to impending

-because when some feelings get shut- down, all
+harm or danger, because when some feelings get shut-

-feelings become impaired.
-Hence, if we've gotten skilled at staving
+down, all feelings become impaired.
+Hence, if we've gotten

-off sadness, frustration, rage, etc., it's basically impossible
+skilled at staving off sadness, frustration, rage, etc., it's

 and intuition are our built-in survival guides, which are with